-- The wage inflation assumption for all employee groups was decreased from 3.75% to 3.50%. - The rate of salary increases assumption for most groups was modified. - The payroll growth assumption was decreased from 3.50% to 3.25%. - The post retirement mortality assumption for female educators showed an improvement. - Minor adjustments to the preretirement mortality assumption were made. - Certain demographic assumptions were changed that generally resulted in a) an increase in members anticipated to terminate employment prior to retirement, b) a slight decrease in members expected to become disabled, and 3) a slight increase in the expected age of retirement.
+- The wage inflation assumption for all employee groups was decreased from 3.75% to 3.50%. - The payroll growth assumption was decreased from 3.50% to 3.25%. - Other assumptions that were modified: rate of salary increases, post retirement mortality, and certain demographics.